 A healthcare provider will check your baby’s blood flow with an ultrasound.

 This test puts red blood cells into your baby's circulation.
 In this test, a needle is placed through your uterus.
 It goes into your baby’s abdominal cavity to a vein in the umbilical cord.
 Your baby may need sedative medicine to keep him or her from moving.
-You may need to have more than one transfusion.
+You may need to have more than 1 transfusion.

 If your baby gets certain complications, he or she may need to be born early.
 Your healthcare provider may induce labor may once your baby has mature lungs.
 This can keep HDN from getting worse.

 This may be done if your baby has severe anemia.

 This may be done if your baby has low blood pressure.

 In this test, your baby is put under a special light.
 This helps your baby get rid of extra bilirubin.